 The IT & electronics industry is one of the fastest-growing industries in India, both in terms of production and exports.
 In fact, software development and IT-enabled services (ITeS) have made India’s brand equity a force to reckon with.
-According to a study by Assocham and Ernst and Young (EY), the Indian electronics and hardware industry is expected to grow at a compound annual growth rate (CAGR) of 13-16 per cent to touch US$ 112-130 billion by 2018.
+The Indian electronics products demand is expected to grow at a Compound Annual Growth Rate (CAGR) of 41 per cent during 2017-20 to touch US$ 400 billion by 2020.

 - The industry offers a range of services, from low-end application development to high-end integrated IT solutions across multiple verticals, with a well-developed vendor base.